Do AI Companies Make Good on Voluntary Commitments to the White House?: The 2023 White House Voluntary Commitments on AI

 \section{The 2023 White House Voluntary Commitments on AI}

 \textbf{Context.} In 2023, the White House secured eight voluntary commitments with 15 leading AI companies: they are ``commitments that companies are making to promote the safe, secure, and transparent development and use of generative AI (foundation) model technology'' \citep{whvc}.
 At a high level, these commitments indicate that companies who are signatories will uphold three duties: (i) ensure their products are safe before public release, (ii) implement security practices for their AI models and systems, and (iii) earn public trust through responsible AI development.
-The commitments stated that companies intend to follow these commitments, alongside existing laws, until regulations that cover the same issues come into force. \\
+The commitments stated that companies intend to follow these commitments, alongside existing laws, until regulations that cover the same issues come into force.

 \textbf{Scope.} In the initial July 2023 round of voluntary commitments, signed by seven companies at the time, the commitments were scoped to ``generative models that are overall more powerful than the current industry frontier (e.g. models that are overall more powerful than any currently released models, including GPT-4, Claude 2, PaLM 2, Titan and, in the case of image generation, DALL-E 2)''.
-Subsequently, at the time of the White House's September 2023 announcement that eight additional companies had signed, the White House modified the scope of the commitments to ``generative models that are overall more powerful than the current most advanced model produced by the company making the commitment''. \\
+When the White House announced in September 2023 that eight additional companies had signed, it modified the scope of the commitments to ``generative models that are overall more powerful than the current most advanced model produced by the company making the commitment''.

 \textbf{Commitments.} The first commitment is to conduct internal and external red-teaming of models or systems, focusing on risks including chemical, biological, radiological, and nuclear threats, cyber capabilities, autonomous system control, societal risks, and broader national security concerns.
 The second commitment addresses information sharing with different parties (\eg other companies and governments) around trust and safety concerns, dangerous or emergent capabilities, and attempts to circumvent safeguards.
 Together, these commitments address the topic of product safety.